Compact Stars in Symmetric Teleparallel Scalar-Tensor Gravity: Interior solutions of Quark stars: The case of the simplified MIT bag model

 The set of Eqs. \eqref{masseq}-\eqref{phieq} is of course quite involved and thus we approach this problem numerically.
-We study three possible configurations which are presented in Figs. \ref{plot1}-\ref{plot4}.
-The first model, consisting of the brown line, corresponds to the parameters $A_0=100$, $\mathcal{B} = 57.67 MeV/fm^3$ with initial value for $\phi(0)=0.115$.
-In the second model (red line) we keep the same $\phi(0)$ but take $A_0=105$, and in the third (blue line) we use once more $A_0=100$ but alter this time the initial value for the scalar field to $\phi(0)=0.12$.
-In all models we take $\phi'(0)=0$ and $m(0)=0$, while the central pressure $p_c=p(0)$ is considered as a running parameter.
+We investigate three possible configurations of parameters: a) $A_0=100$, $\phi(0)=0.1143$, b) $A_0=105$, $\phi(0)=0.1115$ and c) $A_0=95$, $\phi(0)=0.11723$, whose results are depicted in Figs. \ref{plot1}-\ref{plot4}.
+The values are chosen so that the value of the effective gravitational constant in the theory, $G_{eff}\sim 1/(A_0\phi^2)$ becomes asymptotically equal to Newton's constant $G_N$.
+We notice that the pairs of $A_0$ and $\phi(0)=\phi_c$ achieving this result in the same functional behavior (same line in the graphs) irrespectively of the particular values of $A_0$ and $\phi_0$ of the three models.
+We also note that the obtained mass-to-radius profile is in agreement with current astrophysical constraints, such as NICER results and the most massive pulsars.

-In Fig. \ref{plot1} we present the compactness, $M/R$, of each model as a function of the mass.
+In Fig. \ref{plot1} we present the compactness, $M/R$.
 As previously stated, the radius is calculated at the first root of $p(R)=0$, and the total mass is of course given by $M=m(R)$.
 The graph in this plot is depicted up to the point of stable configurations.
 As far as stability is concerned, Fig. \ref{plot2} presents the stellar mass as a function of the central energy density.
 Clearly, the condition

 indicating stable configurations with regards to the Harrison–Zel’dovich–Novikov criterion \cite{Harrison, ZN} is satisfied.

 In Fig. \ref{plot3} we explore the behavior of the gravitational redshift for the models under consideration.
 The former is calculated as